amihaiemil/amihaiemil.github.io/_posts/2018-09-30-project-versioning-with-rultor.markdown

 While Rultor can build and send the artifact to Maven Central, as well as create a tag ("release") in the Github repo, it has absolutely no idea about the actual versioning rules.
 This means that the version in  ``pom.xml`` and any other links or coordinates to your artifacts are not updated.

-After a few hours of work and successfully crashing Rultor once (sorry about that), I came up with the [following](https://github.com/amihaiemil/docker-java-api/blob/master/rcfg.sh) script which I use in all of my projects.
+After a few hours of work and successfully crashing Rultor once (sorry about that), I came up with [this script](https://github.com/amihaiemil/docker-java-api/blob/master/rcfg.sh) which I use in all of my projects.
 It does a few essential things:

 * It performs the actual mvn build, specifically with the ``release`` profile.
 This is actually the step when the artifacts are sent to Maven Central.
 * It sets the next development version in ``pom.xml``